Skip to article frontmatterSkip to article content

 (hC)t+(hUC)x+(hVC)y=x(εshCx)+y(εshCy)+ED\frac{\partial (hC)}{\partial t} + \frac{\partial (hUC)}{\partial x} + \frac{\partial (hVC)}{\partial y} = \frac{\partial}{\partial x}\left(\varepsilon_s h \frac{\partial C}{\partial x}\right) + \frac{\partial}{\partial y}\left(\varepsilon_s h \frac{\partial C}{\partial y}\right) + E - D

-where CC is the depth-averaged suspended sediment concentration (kg m3^{-3} or g/l), hh is water depth (m), UU and VV are depth-averaged velocity components (m s1^{-1}), εs\varepsilon_s is the sediment diffusivity coefficient (m2^2 s1^{-1}), EE is the erosion flux from the bed (kg m2^{-2} s1^{-1}), and DD is the deposition flux to the bed (kg m2^{-2} s1^{-1}).
+where CC is the depth-averaged suspended sediment concentration (Gaia expresses it in g/l, numerically equal to kg m3^{-3}), hh is water depth (m), UU and VV are depth-averaged velocity components (m s1^{-1}), εs\varepsilon_s is the sediment diffusivity coefficient (m2^2 s1^{-1}), EE is the erosion flux from the bed (kg m2^{-2} s1^{-1}), and DD is the deposition flux to the bed (kg m2^{-2} s1^{-1}).

 The sediment diffusivity εs\varepsilon_s is related to the turbulent eddy viscosity νt\nu_t by: